Syllabus for Master Programme in Social Sciences

 Decisions and Guidelines

 The Master Programme in Social Sciences comprises 120 credits.
-The program has for the present seven different specialisations;
+The program has for the present eight different specialisations;

 - Digital Media and Society